chrisben/imgcache.js/README.md

 Release Notes
 -------------
+* v0.2 Cached filenames are now using hash of source url (SHA-1)
 * v0.1 Initial release

 License
 -------
 Copyright 2012 (c) Christophe BENOIT
 Apache License http://www.apache.org/licenses/LICENSE-2.0

+Code from http://code.google.com/p/tiny-sha1/ is being used which is under the MIT License.
+The copyright for this part belongs to the creator of this work.

 High level API
 --------------